carolzhou/multiPhATE2/README.md

 10) PhATE now runs blastp and hmm search against the CAZy database.
 11) The Refseq Gene database is no longer supported by multiPhATE.
 Refseq Gene has been replaced with the VOG gene database.
 12) multiPhATE now supports parallelism using pthreads and by distributing blast+.
-13) multiPhATE uses checkpoints to re-start processing at intermediate stages of the computation (ie, after gene calling, after PhATE processing).
+13) multiPhATE uses checkpoints to re-start processing at intermediate stages of the computation (ie, after gene calling, PhATE, CGP).

 #### ABOUT THE MULTI-PHATE PIPELINE DRIVER